Smouha SC (basketball)

 Smouha Sporting Club (سموحة ٨٢), commonly known simply as Smouha, is an Egyptian professional basketball club from Alexandria.
 The club competes in the Egyptian Super League, the highest national level.

 In the 2018–19 season, Smouha made its debut in the FIBA Africa Basketball League.

+Notable players

+Marwan Sarhan was one of their best players before Al Ahly decided to buy out his contract from Smouha for £E4M in 2021.
+In March 2020, Sarhan became All-time leading scorer in the club's history.